Fermentation in food processing: Uses

-Food fermentation is the conversion of sugars and other carbohydrates into alcohol or preservative organic acids and carbon dioxide.
-All three products have found human uses.
-The production of alcohol is made use of when fruit juices are converted to wine, when grains are made into beer, and when foods rich in starch, such as potatoes, are fermented and then distilled to make spirits such as gin and vodka.
+The byproducts of food fermentation are alcohol, preservative organic acids, and carbon dioxide, all three of which have found human uses.
+The production of alcohol results in fruit juices becoming wine, grains becoming beer, and foods rich in starch, such as potatoes, that are then distilled into spirits like gin and vodka.
 The production of carbon dioxide is used to leaven bread.
 The production of organic acids is exploited to preserve and flavor vegetables and dairy products.

-Food fermentation serves five main purposes: to enrich the diet through development of a diversity of flavors, aromas, and textures in food substrates; to preserve substantial amounts of food through lactic acid, alcohol, acetic acid, and alkaline fermentations; to enrich food substrates with protein, essential amino acids, and vitamins; to eliminate antinutrients; and to reduce cooking time and the associated use of fuel.
+Food fermentation serves five main purposes: to enrich the diet through development of a diversity of flavors, aromas, and textures in food substrates; To preserve substantial amounts of food through lactic acid, alcohol, acetic acid, and alkaline fermentations; to enrich food substrates with protein, essential amino acids, and vitamins; to eliminate antinutrients; and to reduce cooking time and the associated use of fuel.

-Beverages produced through fermentation have likely universally been associated with ceremonies and festivals.
-There is some understanding of how they have been consumed in such contexts, derived from the construction of drinkware, and residue contained therein.
+Beverages produced through fermentation have likely been universally associated with ceremonies and festivals.
+There is some understanding of how they have been consumed in such contexts, derived from the construction of drinkware and the residue contained therein.